foxitsoftware/Create-react-app-Example/README.md

     ```
    For detailed usage, please refer to `src/App.js`

-9. Update the container size and ensure it is displayed correctly, you can refer to `src/App.css`:
+7. Update the container size and ensure it is displayed correctly, you can refer to `src/App.css`:
     ```css
    .App {
         width: 100vw;
         height: 100vh;
    }
    ```
+8. Add `license-key.js` to the `.eslintignore` file:
+    ```text
+    license-key.js
+    ```

-10. Install your dependencies and run:
+9. Install your dependencies and run:
     ```bash
     cd app
     npm install